Student Spotlight: Alexis Reisch

 In addition to playing tennis for one year, Reisch took part in the Living Leadership program and New Student Orientation.
 She liked that freshmen and sophomores could become officers of clubs and organizations, which would not happen at a four-year school, and she became active in Haven, a student club that deals with human rights in regards to different cultures and religions.

 Reisch also participated in a research project with Psychology Professor Ken Gray involving how different mindsets affect outcomes.
 Gray, Associate Professor of Sociology Mary Jean Cravens and others helped broaden her analytical skills.
+In 2013, she was named one of the two Outstanding Graduates at College of DuPage.

 “I’ve always done what everyone else wanted me to do,” she said.
 “College of DuPage helped me find my own voice.
 The faculty and staff really opened my eyes, and I learned how to explore what I wanted to do.”